bitaxis/rack-cas-rails/README.md

 The second point, however,requires some explanation and experimentation...

-Once a user has authenticated, the [rack-cas](https://github.com/biola/rack-cas) gem will insert some information about that user into your application's session that it can then retrieve.
+Once a user has authenticated, the [rack-cas](https://github.com/biola/rack-cas) gem will insert some information about that user into your application's session for it to retrieve.
 Your application should then take this information, usually in the form of a username, and look up information about that user.
 Based on the information available, your application can then implement additional features such as authorziation (not covered here).

 Ideally, your application should use the same data repository as your CAS server to look up user information.
-That repository can be a SQL database table, some LDAP construct, or any number of things.
+That repository can be a SQL database table, some LDAP server, or any number of things.
 But for now, we can fake it.

 Go ahead and create a scaffold around a Person model (or any other name you'd like to use), like so: